 GPHAP students participate in a wide variety of health-related activities across campus.
 Many of these activities also fulfill the GPHAP co-curricular requirement.
 Students from Harris may publish articles in the Chicago Policy Review, a student-run program that publishes digestible analyses of complex issues and the policies surrounding them.
-SSA students may publish in the SSA Social Services Review, a publication that examines social welfare policy and practice.
+Crown Family School students may publish in the Crown Family School Social Services Review, a publication that examines social welfare policy and practice.
 Booth students may participate in the Booth Healthcare Group, and serve as co-chairs.
 The Student Hotspotting program and Case Competitions are activities that are open to students from all schools.

 Racial Justice Learning: A Resource Guide

 This is an introductory guide/central resource list about anti-racism, decolonization, and white supremacy (and more).
 It can be used to share or guide conversations with peers (especially white and non-black POC peers) on the journey towards understanding.
-A GPHAP student from SSA, Rosie Rogers, is one of the students who put this resource together.
+A GPHAP student from the Crown Family School, Rosie Rogers, is one of the students who put this resource together.

 Link here: https://docs.google.com/document/d/1ZkeCJ9_5xtgf0M_BlMi60aOToSrXcRo-QjATwqvrHEQ/edit